U.S. pushes Middle East economic plan, Palestinians reject it

 “(But) it’s clear they won’t bypass the Palestinians and do anything they don’t want,” he told Reuters.

-The event is taking placed amid high tensions between Tehran on the one hand and Washington and its Gulf allies on the other.
+The event is taking place amid high tensions between Tehran on the one hand and Washington and its Gulf allies on the other.

 Milestones in Trump's Palestinian policy: tmsnrt.rs/2FtJXGi